What we Do

 Currently, the criminal justice system is trying to evolve.
 However, legacy systems, budgetary restraints, and the generally conservative nature of legal and government systems all dovetail into an antiquated bureaucracy.
 We can do better.

-Justice Codes works closely with system stakeholders, startups, legal aid organizations, and other universities to achieve our pursuits.
+Justice Codes works closely with system stakeholders, startups, legal aid organizations, and universities to achieve our pursuits.
 Our core competencies are:

-- Implementing, researching, and evaluating the impact tools are creating in the justice space.
+Researching and evaluating the impact tools are creating in the justice space.
 We use this as an opportunity to create accessible reports to help stakeholders and developers improve their work.

 We have an open data, open source, open door policy.
 If you have any questions or want to float an idea, we want to hear from you.
 Together we can begin to bring our criminal justice system into the 21st century by making it more humane, fair, and accessible.